CfnNetworkInterface

 • ipv4_prefixes (Union[IResolvable, Sequence[Union[IResolvable, Ipv4PrefixSpecificationProperty, Dict[str, Any]]], None]) – The IPv4 delegated prefixes that are assigned to the network interface.
 When creating a network interface, you can’t specify IPv4 prefixes if you’ve specified one of the following: a count of IPv4 prefixes, specific private IPv4 addresses, or a count of private IPv4 addresses.

-• ipv6_address_count (Union[int, float, None]) – The number of IPv6 addresses to assign to a network interface.
+• ipv6_address_count (Union[int, float, None]) – The number of IPv6 addresses to assign to the network interface.
 Amazon EC2 automatically selects the IPv6 addresses from the subnet range.
 To specify specific IPv6 addresses, use the Ipv6Addresses property and don’t specify this property.
 When creating a network interface, you can’t specify a count of IPv6 addresses if you’ve specified one of the following: specific IPv6 addresses, specific IPv6 prefixes, or a count of IPv6 prefixes.

 • ipv6_prefix_count (Union[int, float, None]) – The number of IPv6 prefixes to be automatically assigned to the network interface.
 When creating a network interface, you can’t specify a count of IPv6 prefixes if you’ve specified one of the following: specific IPv6 prefixes, specific IPv6 addresses, or a count of IPv6 addresses.